oTree-org/oTree/README.md

 ## Forms in templates

 oTree forms are rendered using the Django Floppy Forms library.
-You should include form fields by using a `{% formrow %}` element.
+You should include form fields by using a `{% formfield %}` element.
 You generally do not need to write raw HTML for forms (e.g. `<input type="text" id="...">`).

 ## User Input Validation